mrichtarsky/linux-shared/README.md

 $ git config prompt.ignore 1
 ```

-A sitecustomize.py script is added so Python reports more info during an exception.
-However, Debian already have /usr/lib/python3.xx/sitecustomize.py with a (pretty useless) apport hook which takes precedence over our hook.
+- A sitecustomize.py script is added so Python reports more info during an exception.
+However, Debian already has /usr/lib/python3.xx/sitecustomize.py with a (pretty useless) apport hook which takes precedence over our hook.
 If you don't need the apport hook just delete it and the error reporting hook will work.